MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 ## -verify

-CertUtil [Options] -verify CertFile [ApplicationPolicyList | - [IssuancePolicyList]]
+certutil [options] -verify Certfile [ApplicationPolicyList | - [IssuancePolicyList]]

-CertUtil [Options] -verify CertFile [CACertFile [CrossedCACertFile]]
+certutil [options] -verify Certfile [CACertfile [CrossedCACertfile]]

-CertUtil [Options] -verify CRLFile CACertFile [IssuedCertFile]
+certutil [options] -verify CRLfile CACertfile [IssuedCertfile]

-CertUtil [Options] -verify CRLFile CACertFile [DeltaCRLFile]
+certutil [options] -verify CRLfile CACertfile [DeltaCRLfile]

 Verify certificate, CRL or chain

-CertFile: Certificate to verify
+Certfile: Certificate to verify

 ApplicationPolicyList: optional comma separated list of required Application Policy ObjectIds

 IssuancePolicyList: optional comma separated list of required Issuance Policy ObjectIds

-CACertFile: optional issuing CA certificate to verify against
+CACertfile: optional issuing CA certificate to verify against

-CrossedCACertFile: optional certificate cross-certified by CertFile
+CrossedCACertfile: optional certificate cross-certified by Certfile

-CRLFile: CRL to verify
+CRLfile: CRL to verify

-IssuedCertFile: optional issued certificate covered by CRLFile
+IssuedCertfile: optional issued certificate covered by CRLfile

-DeltaCRLFile: optional delta CRL
+DeltaCRLfile: optional delta CRL

 If ApplicationPolicyList is specified, chain building is restricted to chains valid for the specified Application Policies.

 If IssuancePolicyList is specified, chain building is restricted to chains valid for the specified Issuance Policies.

-If CACertFile is specified, fields in CACertFile are verified against CertFile or CRLFile.
+If CACertfile is specified, fields in CACertfile are verified against Certfile or CRLfile.

-If CACertFile is not specified, CertFile is used to build and verify a full chain.
+If CACertfile is not specified, Certfile is used to build and verify a full chain.

-If CACertFile and CrossedCACertFile are both specified, fields in CACertFile and CrossedCACertFile are verified against CertFile.
+If CACertfile and CrossedCACertfile are both specified, fields in CACertfile and CrossedCACertfile are verified against Certfile.

-If IssuedCertFile is specified, fields in IssuedCertFile are verified against CRLFile.
+If IssuedCertfile is specified, fields in IssuedCertfile are verified against CRLfile.

-If DeltaCRLFile is specified, fields in DeltaCRLFile are verified against CRLFile.
+If DeltaCRLfile is specified, fields in DeltaCRLfile are verified against CRLfile.

 [-f] [-enterprise] [-user] [-silent] [-split] [-urlfetch] [-t Timeout]